Our charity's "WaSH" programmes

-Water and sanitation facilities prevent the spread of diseases like cholera and are critical to improving health and economic prospects.
+Water, sanitation, and hygiene (WaSH) facilities prevent the spread of diseases like cholera and are critical to improving health and economic prospects.
 We also believe these are some of the essential aspects of turning a house into a healthy home.

 WaSH – Water, Sanitation & Hygiene